 The Medical Board's pain management clinic inspection program does not follow best practices - such as effective use of Prescription Monitoring Program data, or consideration of past inspection reports or length of time since the last inspection - to maximize efficiency with limited investigatory resources.
 Inspecting all clinics every two years, even those that are high performing and have had no violations during previous inspections, takes focus away from other potentially harmful activities, while two years may be too long between inspections for problematic clinics.
 Data from the Prescription Monitoring Program suggest that prescribers practicing in PMCs pose a counterintuitively lower level of risk than prescribers not practicing in PMCs, making targeted inspections even more important.
 In addition, 10 of the board's more than 40 enforcement actions and lawsuits stemming from its pain management clinic inspections resulted in a judge questioning the board's statutory enforcement authority.
-Without certain tools clarified in statute, such as the ability to enforce its subpoenas and inspect unregistered clinics, the board is limited in its ability to regulate pain management clinics.
+Without certain tools clarified in statute, such as the ability to regulate pain management clinics.